phoenixframework/phoenix/guides/request_lifecycle.md

 </section>
 ```

 Our messenger appears as `@messenger`.

-We call "assigns" the values passed from the controller to views.
-It is a special bit of metaprogrammed syntax which stands in for `assigns.messenger`.
-The result is much nicer on the eyes and much easier to work with in a template.
+The values we passed to the view from the controller are collectively called our "assigns".
+We could access our messenger value via `assigns.messenger` but through some metaprogramming, Phoenix gives us the much cleaner `@` syntax for use in templates.

 We're done.
 If you point your browser to [http://localhost:4000/hello/Frank](http://localhost:4000/hello/Frank), you should see a page that looks like this: